In the Matter of:

 NOTICE OF STAFF WORKSHOP

-Notice of Staff Workshop on Transmission Issues for 33 Percent Renewables by 2020
+Notice of Staff Workshop on Electric Transmission Data Requests

-In support of the 2008 Integrated Energy Policy Report Update (2008 IEPR Update), the California Energy Commission staff will conduct a workshop to discuss electric transmission-related initiatives and processes underway to support a minimum of 33 percent renewables by 2020.
-The Integrated Energy Policy Report (IEPR) Committee with Commissioner Jeffrey Byron as Presiding Member and Chairman Jackalyne Pfannenstiel as Associate Member oversees this work.
+The California Energy Commission (Energy Commission) staff will conduct a workshop to solicit comments on staff's proposal for collecting data and analyses for the 2009 Integrated Energy Policy Report (2009 IEPR) relating to electric transmission planning issues.
+Commissioner Jeffrey D. Byron is the Presiding Member and Vice Chair James D. Boyd is the Associate Member of the 2009 IEPR Committee.
 While this is a staff workshop, commissioners from the Energy Commission may attend and participate in this workshop.
 In addition, commissioners and staff from the California Public Utilities Commission may also attend and participate.

 CALIFORNIA ENERGY COMMISSION